 The history of Hurling

-The first literary reference of Hurling dates the sport to 1272 BC during the battle of Moytura in County Mayo.
-The rulers of Ireland at the time were known as the Fir Bolg who who were challenged by the invading Tuatha Dé Danann but as both sides prepared for battle they took part in a hurling match.
+The first literary reference of hurling dates the sport to 1272 BC during the battle of Moytura in County Mayo.
+The rulers of Ireland at the time were known as the Fir Bolg who were challenged by the invading Tuatha Dé Danann but as both sides prepared for a battle they took part in a hurling match.
 Even though the Fir Bolg’s won the match they eventually lost the battle and were driven from Ireland.

-In Irish mythology hurling is often associated with warriors such as Cuchulainn and Fionn Mac Cumhail.
+In Irish mythology, hurling is often associated with warriors such as Cuchulainn and Fionn Mac Cumhail.
 It may have been taught as a skill in the art of battle and a warrior’s reputation would be known for his skill at hurling.

-In 1336 Hurling was banned when the Statute of Kilkenny was introduced after the invasion of the Normans but this had little effect as people continued to play the sport.
+In 1336 hurling was banned when the Statute of Kilkenny was introduced after the invasion of the Normans but this had little effect as people continued to play the sport.
 It was banned again in 1537 with the Statute of Galway but again, had little or no effect.
 Even though hurling was a banned sport its popularity continued to grow right into the 17th & 18th century.

-The game was in danger of dying out after the Great Famine of Ireland which had left over one million people dead and another million people emigrating elsewhere.
+The game was in danger of dying out after the Great Famine of Ireland which had one million people dead and another million people emigrating elsewhere.
 Other variations of the game grew more popular putting the traditional game at more risk until it was decided that common regulations needed to be established.

 Hurling is played between two teams of 15 players who are known as hurlers.
-Each hurler uses a hurley (stick) to compete over the sliotar (ball) on a 160 yard long pitch with H-shaped goals at each end.
+Each hurler uses a hurley (stick) to compete over the sliotar (ball) on a 160-yard long pitch with H-shaped goals at each end.

 Some of the basic rules for playing hurling are: